scipy-conference/scipy_proceedings/papers/matt_mccormick/main.md

 ITK's C++ template-based architecture inherently helps keep Wasm modules small while enabling the compiler to add extensive performance optimizations.
 The _itk-wasm_ GitHub repository is also an ITK Remote Module, `WebAssemblyInterface`, that implements Wasm-interface specific functionality.

-RapidJSON provides JSON-related functionality since it is not only extremely fast but also extremely small, which is critical for efficient WebAssembly deployment.
+Glaze provides an elegent C++ JSON interface.
+This library was integrated as it is not only extremely fast but also small as a header-only library, which is critical for efficient WebAssembly deployment.
 The ability to read and write interface types to files, providing a bridge to Web3 and traditional desktop computing, is built on libcbor, which is another tiny footprint library.

 Wasm module C++ processing pipelines are written with CLI11's simple and intuitive argument parsing interface [@doi:10.5281/zenodo.804964].